marblexyz/aisqlgen/README.md

 ![Screenshot](docs/screenshot-query-chart.png)

-5. View history
+### 5. View history

 For each query item you set up, you can view its history.

-### Architecture
+## Architecture

 ![Screenshot](docs/aisqlgen-diagram.png)

-The architecture is straightforward.
-Blue are user inputs and purple are generated artifacts.
+Blue represent user inputs and purple represent generated artifacts.
 We use next.js API routes for conveniency since it runs on Node.
 The routes establish connection with the Database and LLM (currently GPT).

 ### Security